fortanix/enclaveos-signer/README.md

 # enclaveos-signer
-enclaveos-singer is an independent utitiliy to sign IBM Cloud Data Shield convertered containers with your intel enclave production signing keys.
+enclaveos-singer is an independent utitiliy to sign IBM Cloud Data Shield convertered containers with your Intel enclave production signing key.
 Please follow code-signing guidelines/rituals from your organization while using this tool.

 # Prerequisite
 You need to get a production enclave signing key from Intel to use this tool.
 Follow the instructon below to submit a request to intel.